theREALdebater/eclat/doc/pxcr/rts.md

-??????If `Na` is the number of fixed assemblies, and `Ni` is the number of arguments of the initial assembly, the PXC for these exports is:
+??????If `Na` is the number of fixed partitions, and `Ni` is the number of arguments of the initial partition, the PXC for these exports is:

 Ada